How Virtual Reality Military Applications Work

 The military also uses virtual environments to prepare soldiers for emergencies.
 For example, the Navy Research Laboratory has the Virtual Environment Training Technology program.
 In this program, the Navy trains sailors how to deal with shipboard fires using a virtual environment.
 The program is still in the validation process, and many Navy officials hope it will allow sailors to train in dangerous techniques in a safe, controlled environment.

-To learn more about virtual reality and its applications, check out the links below.
+To learn more about virtual reality and its applications, check out the links on the next page.

 Related Articles